 Draco stood and held her gaze.
 "Everyone, huh?"

 Molly wanted to kick herself.
 She wanted to look away.
 She wanted to get up and leave.
 But she couldn't.
-Not when she saw how warm and vulnerable those liquid pewter eyes were… Molly broke her trance when she blinked.
-She ducked her head to hide her crimson cheeks.
+Not when she saw how warm and vulnerable those liquid silver eyes were… Molly broke her trance when she blinked, and she ducked her head to hide her crimson cheeks.
 "Well, as an Obliviator, I'm kind of cursed to remember everything."
 She stood and followed him back to the vestibule.
 "But it's not so bad."

-The witch smiled very slightly, wondering when she'd broken one of her own rules and reevaluated her first impression of someone.
+The witch smiled very slightly, wondering when she'd broken one of her own rules and had reevaluated her first impression of someone.
 "No, it's not."
-Her eyelids fluttered behind her glasses as his face drew near.
+Her eyelids fluttered behind her glasses with his face so near.
 Merlin, would she break more rules so soon…?

-Draco cleared his throat and straightened up.
+Draco cleared his throat and straightened up, putting significant space between them.
 "I really should get to my store."

 "Yes, yes, you should," Molly spluttered, cringing that that had almost happened.
 "Well, let me know if you ever change your mind.
 Obliviator by owl, heh."
 She wished she could hide her face after saying something so vapid!

 He laughed.
 "Is that your way of asking me to call on you, Miss Weasley?"

 "I, er, uh…" Yep, ever articulate Molly was just so brilliant with words.